 - Access to a dedicated listserv and WhatsApp group for multi-modal communication and connection

-Following the fellowship, participants will be invited to join the burgeoning alumnx/ae/i network and:
+Following the fellowship, participants will be invited to join the alumnx/ae/i network and:

-- Engage in a Kesher summer reading book club
+- Engage in an annual renewal-themed Kesher book club

-- Gain access to ongoing opportunities within the Kesher Alumni/ae/x network and greater ALEPH community
+- Ongoing connection to the Kesher Alumni Network and the greater ALEPH community

 Ideal candidates for the Kesher Fellowship will meet some or all of the following criteria:

 - Demonstrate a commitment to personal and spiritual growth